song31/comix-server/INSTALL.md

 ## Troubleshooting

-1. If you cannot connect to comix-server or get “Can not connect to server” error message, check the following list.
+1. If you cannot connect to comix-server or get "Can not connect to server" error message, check the following list.
     - Httpd processes.
-There should be a few “/usr/syno/apache/bin/httpd -DHAVE_PHP” processes running on the Synology server.
+There should be a few "/usr/syno/apache/bin/httpd -DHAVE_PHP" processes running on the Synology server.
     - Correct port number.
     - Correct password, if server-side password is enabled.